-

 Additionally, for more detailed information on the LNG trade, you can request a sample of our America LNG Trade Dataset

-Coal consumption decreased by 25% in 2022 reaching 21.6 Mt.
-It peaked at around 29 Mt in 2021 due to higher use of coal power plants to substitute weak hydro production.
-Over the last years, the trend in coal consumption is decreasing (-5%/year from 2015 to 2020).
+Coal consumption increased by 5% in 2024 to 24 Mt.
+It has been decreasing generally since 2014 (-2%/year), except in 2021 when it peaked at around 29 Mt due to the higher use of coal power plants to substitute weak hydro production.

 Graph: COAL CONSUMPTION (Mt)

-Interactive Chart Brazil Coal and Lignite Domestic Consumption
+Interactive Chart Brazil Coal and Lignite Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data